Trade Richard Sherman? Contract Hurts His NFL Salary Compared To Seahawks Money

 Thus, Baldwin attributes outbursts from Sherman as the corner wanting to compete.

-Otherwise, the same NFL Trade Rumors article cited that former NFL executive Michael Lombardi also said the Seahawks are open to trading Sherman for the right deal.
+Otherwise, the same NFLTradeRumors.co article cited that former NFL executive Michael Lombardi also said the Seahawks are open to trading Sherman for the right deal.

 Why would Seattle trade their best player?